Legal name of organization. Must be legally incorporated – proof may be required.

 - Be between 15 and 30 years of age at the start of the internship.

-- Have recently (within two years prior to the start of their internship) completed post-secondary studies.
+- Have completed post-secondary studies.
 Graduates of degree or diploma programs from universities, colleges, post-secondary schools of technology, postsecondary institutes and CEGEP.
 These may be either publicly or privately funded institutions.

 - Legally entitled to work in Canada.

 - Canadian citizen, permanent resident, or person who has been granted refugee status.

 - Not in receipt of Employment Insurance during their internship.